Exercising After Pregnancy

 Post baby weight is an issue that many women struggle with after their pregnancy.
-As a mother of 2 young boys, Sara, our Front Office Manager, knows firsthand the difficulties of juggling a baby, a 3 year old toddler, taking care of the house, and working all while staying healthy.
+As a mother of 2 young boys, Sara, Office Manager, knows firsthand the difficulties of juggling kids, taking care of the house, and working all while staying healthy.
 Read on for her tips and tricks to getting back in shape!

 It’s official, you’ve received the green light from your doctor to start working out after baby.
 But when will you find time, what will you do with the baby, what workouts should you be doing, and how exactly should you ease back into a routine?